 The festival dedicates the lion's share of our budget each year to honour a few members of the literary community, typically one editor/publisher/agent and four or five authors, by paying their expenses to attend the festival such as travel, hotel accommodations, and meals.
 We rely on volunteer speakers from among attendees and the Calgary area to fill the remainder of the program.
 If you would like to volunteer to speak at the festival, please let us know.

 In keeping with our policy of making the festival accessible to the broader literary community by keeping registration fees low, we require all attendees to purchase a festival membership.
-The only exception are the official Festival Guests and approved members of the media who attend events for the purpose of reporting on them.
-Even the volunteers who organize the festival purchase memberships.
+The only exception are the official Festival Guests, approved members of the media, approved support persons for the disabled, and contracted on-site volunteers.
 Speakers who attend the festival must also purchase memberships.
-That said, speakers and volunteers who do not attend the festival outside of their presentations or volunteer work have no need to register.
-In short, we do not require people to register in order to speak or volunteer (though most do as they intend to attend the festival when they are not speaking or volunteering).
+That said, speakers who do not attend the festival outside of their presentations have no need to register.

 To minimize complexity and effort for our volunteers we do not offer day passes.